Won Ton Ton, the Dog Who Saved Hollywood: Reception

-The film opened to negative reviews when it opened in the late spring of 1976.
+The film opened to negative reviews when it premiered in the late spring of 1976.

 Richard Eder of The New York Times wrote, "What saves the movie, a jumble of good jokes and bad, sloppiness, chaos and apparently any old thing that came to hand, is Madeline Kahn...What she has – as W.C.
 Fields and Buster Keaton and Charlie Chaplin had – is a kind of unwavering purpose at right angles to reality, a concentration that she bears, Magoolike, through all kinds of unreasonable events."
 Arthur D. Murphy of Variety reported that "this project might have worked to a degree of whimsy.
 But the alchemy in the direction has turned potential cotton candy into reinforced concrete; Winner's Death Wish is funnier in comparison.
 Kevin Thomas of the Los Angeles Times wrote "Sixty guest stars can't save Won Ton Ton, the Dog Who Saved Hollywood...from its unrelentingly crass tone and steady stream of unfunny jokes.
 Unquestionably, the best performance is given by an appealing German shepherd named Augustus Von Schumacher, who plays Won Ton Ton."

 Gene Siskel of the Chicago Tribune gave the film two stars out of four and called it "a scattershot comedy that can't make up its mind whether to be 'wholesome family entertainment' or a smutty film industry in-joke.
 It goes both ways."
 Jerry Oster of the New York Daily News wrote that "the script, by Arnold Schulman and Cy Howard, is singular among comedies in that it has not one funny line.
 The direction, by Michael Winner (Michael Winner, he of such cynical movies as The Mechanic and Death Wish, directing a comedy?) has a confused, questing quality to it.
 The acting—by Bruce Dern, as the dog's director, Madeline Kahn, as the dog's best friend.
 Art Carney, as a producer, and Ron Leibman, as a Valentino-esque actor—is extravagantly bad, as if grimaces and gesticulations would conceal the script's inadequacies.
 Won Ton Ton is played by a dog named Augustus Von Schumacher (pets should be protected from their owner's muses), who is quite appealing and who, when he covers his ears as some dynamite is about to explode, chalks up the movie's only laugh.
 If only it weren't for all those people."

 Patrick Taggart of the Austin American-Statesman wrote:

 Both a parody and a reverent comedy (it never does seem to find a single direction) about Hollywood in the 1920s, Paramount Pictures has assembled a huge cast of old movie greats for a sloppy and unfunny parade of old movie send-ups and their stars.